Rum-running

-Police use a road roller to destroy bottles of illegal alcohol confiscated in Serpong, out of Jakarta, Indonesia, April 13, 2018.
+Police use a road roller to destroy bottles of illegal alcohol confiscated in Serpong, out of Jakarta, Indonesia on April 13, 2018.

 Rum-running, or bootlegging, is the illegal business of smuggling alcoholic beverages where such transportation is forbidden by law.
-The term rum-running is more commonly applied to smuggling over water; bootlegging is applied to smuggling over land.

 Smuggling circumvents alcohol taxes and outright prohibition of alcohol sales.

 Alcohol smuggling today

 In the United States, the smuggling of alcohol did not end with the repeal of prohibition.
 In the Appalachian United States, for example, the demand for moonshine was at an all-time high in the 1920s, but an era of rampant bootlegging in dry areas continued into the 1970s.
-Although the well-known bootleggers of the day may no longer be in business, bootlegging still exists, even if on a smaller scale.
+Bootlegging still exists, even if on a smaller scale.
 The state of Virginia has reported that it loses up to $20 million a year from illegal whiskey smuggling.

 The Government of the United Kingdom fails to collect an estimated £900 million in taxes due to alcohol smuggling activities.

 Absinthe was smuggled into the United States until it was legalized in 2007.
 Cuban rum is also sometimes smuggled into the United States, circumventing the embargo in existence since 1960.